The Guide to 3D Printing TPU

 It is a block copolymer composed of hard and soft segments, which give it a unique combination of flexibility and toughness.
 The hard segments provide strength and structural integrity, while the soft segments contribute to its flexibility and elasticity.

 This material is commonly used with the Multi Jet Fusion manufacturing method.
-MJF uses a fine powder and fusing agents to create parts with excellent detail and strength.
+MJF uses fine powder and fusing agents to create parts with excellent detail and strength.
 It’s particularly suitable for producing TPU parts that require fine detail, good surface finish, and consistent mechanical properties.

 TPU Properties